-You are cordially invited to attend the 2018 Annual Meeting of Shareholders of ImmunoGen, Inc. to be held on Wednesday, June 20, 2018, beginning at 9:00 a.m., local time, at the University of Massachusetts Club, One Beacon Street, 32nd Floor, Boston, Massachusetts.
+You are cordially invited to attend the 2021 Annual Meeting of Shareholders of ImmunoGen, Inc. ("Annual Meeting") to be held on Wednesday, June 16, 2021, beginning at 9:00 a.m., Eastern Time, in a virtual-only meeting format.

-The accompanying Notice of Annual Meeting of Shareholders and proxy statement describe the matters that will be presented at our annual meeting.
-The agenda for the meeting includes proposals to elect seven members to our Board of Directors, to approve a new 2018 Employee, Director and Consultant Equity Incentive Plan, which will replace our 2016 Employee, Director and Consultant Equity Incentive Plan, to approve a new Employee Stock Purchase Plan, or ESPP, to hold an advisory vote on executive compensation, and to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2018.
-The Board of Directors recommends that you vote FOR its proposal to fix the number of members of our Board of Directors at seven, FOR the election of its slate of directors, FOR approval of our 2018 Plan, FOR approval of our ESPP, FOR approval of the compensation of our named executive officers as disclosed in the proxy statement, and FOR the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm.
+The accompanying Notice of Annual Meeting of Shareholders and proxy statement describe the matters that will be presented at our Annual Meeting.
+The agenda for the meeting includes proposals to fix the number of members of our Board of Directors at seven, to elect seven members to our Board of Directors, to increase the number of shares issuable pursuant to our 2018 Employee, Director and Consultant Equity Incentive Plan (the "2018 Plan"), to hold an advisory vote on executive compensation, and to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2021.
+The Board of Directors recommends that you vote FOR its proposal to fix the number of members of our Board of Directors at seven, FOR the election of its slate of directors, FOR the proposed increase in the number of shares issuable under our 2018 Plan, FOR approval of the compensation of our named executive officers as disclosed in the proxy statement, and FOR the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm.

-Please refer to the enclosed proxy statement for detailed information on each of the proposals.
+Please refer to the proxy statement for detailed information on each of the proposals.
 Your vote is important.
-Whether or not you expect to attend the meeting in person, your shares should be represented.
-Therefore, we urge you to complete, sign, date and promptly return the enclosed proxy card, or vote via the Internet or telephone, promptly and in accordance with the instructions set forth in either the Notice Regarding the Availability of Proxy Materials that you received or on the proxy card.
-This will ensure your proper representation at our annual meeting.
+Whether or not you expect to attend the virtual meeting, your shares should be represented.
+Therefore, we urge you to vote promptly to ensure that your shares are represented at the Annual Meeting and in accordance with the instructions set forth in either the Notice Regarding the Availability of Proxy Materials or the proxy card that you received.
+This will ensure your proper representation at our Annual Meeting.